jt0w/vic/docs/docs.md

 # Docs
+> [!WARNING]:
+This is just a draft

 ## Operations
-> TODO:
+> [!TODO]:
 > For now just look at [`src/common/vm.h`](../src/common/vm.h)

 ## Registers
-There are a total of 26 registers: A - Z.
+There are a total of 27 registers: A - Z and the Stack Pointer SP.
 In the future registers like the stack pointer will also be accessible.

 ## Syscalls
-> wip

 | Val of A | Name  | Implemented |
 |----------|-------|-------------|